 Nourishment to improve histamine balance

-It’s important to support the body in six distinct ways if histamine intolerance is an issue for your client struggling with dysregulated immune function – such as an autoimmune disease like endometriosis, or a poor immune response to pathogens (bacteria, viruses, etc.) due to excessive inflammation.
+It’s important to support the body in six distinct ways if histamine intolerance is an issue for your client struggling with dysregulated immune function, such as an autoimmune disease like endometriosis, or a poor immune response to pathogens (bacteria, viruses, etc.) due to excessive inflammation.

 Lower the histamine load

 Add foods high in flavonoids (Fisetin, kaempferol, myricetin, quercetin, and rutin) or recommend flavonoid supplements to inhibit the release of histamine from mast cells and reduce the release of proinflammatory cytokines.

 Pycnogenol supplements inhibit the release of histamine from mast cells.

-In fact, in the brain, histamine has a positive neurotransmitter function.
+- In fact, in the brain, histamine has a positive neurotransmitter function.
 It promotes motivation, supports the sleep/ wake cycle, and promotes “food anticipatory activity.”

 Eat foods high in histamine receptor antagonists

 - Drinking nettle tea, and eating pineapples and papayas, kiwi, ginger, asparagus, sauerkraut, kimchi, yogurt, and kefir support modulation of the histamine response at the receptor level.

 Add DAO enzyme supplements

-Taking 1-2 capsules of DAO enzyme supplements at the beginning of each meal that contains higher histamine foods will help promote their digestion and breakdown.
+- Taking 1-2 capsules of DAO enzyme supplements at the beginning of each meal that contains higher histamine foods will help promote their digestion and breakdown.

 Support the function of DAO and HNMT enzymes with supplemental nutrients

 - Depending on your client’s specific DAO and HNMT enzyme SNPs, supplemental nutrients such as riboflavin (vitamin B2), calcium, copper, zinc, folate, magnesium, other B vitamins, and vitamin C can improve the efficiency of the enzymes that break down histamine.

 Be mindful of probiotic supplements that contain bacteria that produce histamine

 - Conversely, some species, such as Bifidobacterium longum and Lactobacillus rhamnosus have been found to reduce allergic symptoms by suppressing allergic response chemokines and downregulating mast cells.

-Plus, patients with histamine intolerance were more likely to have increased intestinal permeability (demonstrated by elevated levels of zonulin in the stool.)
+- Plus, patients with histamine intolerance were more likely to have increased intestinal permeability (demonstrated by elevated levels of zonulin in the stool.)

 Lower the load of gut irritants that can trigger a histamine response, such as yeast, dysbiotic gut bacteria, chronic infections, or parasites, and optimize digestive function.

-Identifying chronic and eliminating yeast overgrowth, dysbiosis, chronic infections or other irritants, supporting detoxification pathways, and optimizing digestive function – including restoring small intestinal barrier function and healthy gut motility aer key to eliminating chronic immune activation from the source.
+Identifying chronic and eliminating yeast overgrowth, dysbiosis, chronic infections, or other irritants, supporting detoxification pathways, and optimizing digestive function; including restoring small intestinal barrier function and healthy gut motility are key to eliminating chronic immune activation from the source.